Talking to our executive sponsor for disability

 ‘I was in Sainsbury’s with my son Freddie, who was two at the time.
 All of a sudden out of nowhere, I started burning up.
 I felt sick and was certain I was going to pass out,’ Tom says.
 ‘I crouched behind the trolley, while Freddie was asking, “Daddy are you ok?”
 I had an overwhelming need to get out of the shop, just run, but I couldn’t leave him.
 I breathed, tried to take stock of the situation, and called my wife.
 We talked through what I needed to do to get home.
 It feels strange to look back at that now, but at the time I was in a dark place.
 It’s like you have a really rubbish alter ego, that you don’t want to be.
 A dark personality that doesn’t want to be around people.
 It sounds ridiculous, but your brain is so powerful and changes your perception on everything.’

-Tom and his wife, Kerryn, did some of their own research before he visited his GP, where he was diagnosed with anxiety and stress and prescribed.
-After the diagnosis, Tom started to think about what he thought could be at the root of his mental health issue.
+Tom and his wife, Kerryn, did some of their own research before he visited his GP, where he was diagnosed with anxiety and stress.
+After the diagnosis Tom started to think about what he thought could be at the root of his mental health issue.

 ‘I think that as I get older and my life changes, getting married and having children, I have subconsciously been thinking that he has missed out on so much.
 That we’ve missed out on sharing so much together.’